LiChenyang-Github/LongShortNet/README.md

-# LongShortNet

-## LongShortNet: Exploring Temporal and Semantic Features Fusion in Streaming Perception
+# LongShortNet: Exploring Temporal and Semantic Features Fusion in Streaming Perception

-## Introduction

 In the sphere of autonomous driving, streaming perception plays a pivotal role.
 It's vital to achieve a fine balance between the system's latency and accuracy. **LongShortNet** emerges as an innovative model, intertwining both long-term temporal dynamics and short-term spatial semantics, hence fostering enhanced real-time perception.
 This fusion leads to a model that promises greater efficacy in complex autonomous driving scenarios.